Player contracts in esport. What should i consider?

 In principle, professional players must definitely have a contract drawn up, negotiated and signed.
 Although this is not yet common in many cases, as a lawyer it is important to advise against it.
 Contracts generally bring security and regulate fair coexistence.

 The following list is intended to be a list of 10 problem areas, which I, as a lawyer, consider important to discuss and regulate.
 It is not so much a question of whether each problem is really dealt with individually.
 Topics can also be summarized.
 However, it is important to develop a problem awareness for contract design as a player – in case of doubt, everyone should contact a lawyer.
-For a more general summary, I refer to my first article on the subject.
-Unnecessary repetitions of parties, notice periods and the like are therefore spared in this article.
+For a more general summary, I refer to this article on the subject.
+I will therefore spare myself unnecessary repetitions on parties, notice periods and the like in this article.

 Rights and obligations